Best Film for the Canon EOS 700

-The best film to use in your Canon EOS 700 will have to be based on the available light, lens, and type of film you want to use.
+The best film to use in your Canon EOS 700 will have to depend on the lighting, lens, and type of film you want to shoot.

-Kodak UltraMax 400 - This film works well in a variety of lighting conditions and is a terrific option for a color film.
-Using this film you should have the ability to handhold the EOS 700 in the majority of circumstances.
+Kodak UltraMax 400 - An excellent option for a plethora of lighting conditions.
+Using Kodak UltraMax 400 you should have the ability to handhold the EOS 700 in the majority of situations.

-Fujifilm Superia X-TRA ISO 400 - Depending on where you are in the world, this film could be more widely available.
-It is a fantastic alternative to Kodak film.
+Fujifilm Superia X-TRA ISO 400 - Based on your location, this film may have greater availability.
+It is a top quality alternative to Kodak film.

-In comparison to Kodak, Fujifilm appears to be a little cooler with stronger blues and greens.
+In comparison to Kodak, Fujifilm tends to be a little cooler with an emphasis on greens and blues.

-Lomography 800 - If you want an ISO 800 color 35mm film, there are only a small number of choices.
-For film stocks focused on consumers, Lomography 800 is the single available choice.
+Lomography 800 - If you want a color 35mm film with an ISO of 800, there are not many options.
+For film targeted towards consumers, Lomography 800 is the sole choice.

-Additionally, if you own a medium format camera, it's also sold in 120 film format.
+Furthermore, if you own a medium format camera, it is also sold in 120 film format.

-Kodak Gold 200 - A great way to achieve that mid-80s through 90s feeling.
-For the authentic shooting experience have an on-camera flash to get the “authentic” film look.
+Kodak Gold 200 - An awesome means to achieve that mid-80s through 90s feeling.
+Use an on-camera flash to get the “authentic” film look.

-To really bring the best look out of the film, make sure to over-expose it by 1 or 2-stops.
-This will provide the attractive colors everyone loves Gold 200 for.
+To really bring the best out of this film, you’ll want to over-expose it by 1 or 2-stops.
+This will give you the outstanding colors everyone loves Gold 200 for.

-Kodak Portra 400 - Among the film shooting enthusiasts online, Portra 400 is without a doubt the most widely used color film.
-Overexpose Portra 400 by 1 or 2-stops to get the overall look the film is well-known for.
+Kodak Portra 400 - Among the film shooting enthusiasts online, Portra 400 is hands down the top color negative film.
+Overexpose it by 1 or 2-stops to get the appearance the film is known for.

 Black and White Film